spryker/spryker-docs/docs/dg/dev/guidelines/performance-guidelines/architecture-performance-guidelines.md

 ### Decoupling of Checkout endpoint and OMS commands

-During the checkout process, an order is created with the status `NEW` and immediately becomes part of the Order Management System (OMS) workflow.
+During the checkout process, order items are created by default in the status `new` and immediately become part of the Order Management System (OMS) workflow.
-Any `onEnter` events with commands right after the `NEW` status will be executed within the same process as the checkout.
+Any `onEnter` event with command from the state `new` will be executed within the same PHP process as the checkout.
-This can significantly degrade its performance and may lead to issues.
+This can significantly increase processing time of the checkout request and may lead to issues.

 ![img](./images/coupled_new_state_to_command.png)

-It's recommended to decouple all subsequent transitions from the `NEW` status.
+It's recommended to postpone all subsequent transitions from the `new` state.

 ![img](./images/decoupled_new_state_from_command.png)